rackerlabs/design-system/_component_design/toggle.md

 ### Spacing

-Add 8px of space on all sides of the option icon.
+Ensure there is 8px of space on all sides of the option icon.

 {% endcolumn %}